zoff99/ToxCam/README.md

 # ToxCam

-You can take a PC or RaspberryPi with a camera on it and watch the camera stream from anywhere without central server
+You can take a PC or RaspberryPi with a camera on it and watch the camera stream from anywhere without a central server

 Build Status
 =